marksteele/drop-bucket/README.md

 # Building the UI

 The API must be deployed before building the UI, as you'll need to customize the file `client/src/config.js` with your endpoints/cognito pool configuration.

+To get the needed values you'll need to login to the AWS console and find the Cognito pool id, cognito app client id, identity pool id, and API gateway url.

 Once that's done:

 ```
 cd client